codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/spring-boot-2.md

 description: "Create Docker images for Spring/Maven"
 excerpt: ""
 group: example-catalog
-sub_group: java
+sub_group: ci-examples
 redirect_from:
   - /docs/spring-boot-2/
   - /docs/java/spring-boot-2/
 toc: true
 ---

-Spring Boot is quickly becoming a very popular choice for building Java back-end applications, and is a bit different compared to traditional application servers, since it includes a servlet container in the final JAR file allowing for self-contained Java Archives (JAR files).
+Spring Boot is quickly becoming a very popular choice for building Java back-end applications.
+Compared to traditional application servers,it is a bit different since it includes a servlet container in the final JAR file allowing for self-contained Java Archives (JAR files).

 Codefresh can easily handle Spring Boot applications that are dockerized either in the traditional way or using multi-stage builds.

 ## The example Java project

-You can see the example project at [https://github.com/codefresh-contrib/spring-boot-2-sample-app](https://github.com/codefresh-contrib/spring-boot-2-sample-app).
+You can see the example project at [https://github.com/codefresh-contrib/spring-boot-2-sample-app](https://github.com/codefresh-contrib/spring-boot-2-sample-app){:target="\_blank"}.
 The repository contains a Spring Boot 2 project built with Maven with the following goals:

 * `mvn package` creates a jar file that can be run on its own (exposes port 8080).
 It also runs unit tests.
 * `mvn verify` runs integration tests as well.
 The application is launched locally as part of the Maven lifecycle.